logancyang/legacy-jekyll-blog/_posts/2015-11-01-iOSNetworking.md

 interesting data using popular web services, coordinate multi-user activities, and build experiences that bring users together.

-This post will cover concepts fundamental to communication over the network like HTTP, JSON, and authentication.
+This series of posts will cover concepts fundamental to communication over the network like HTTP, JSON, and authentication.
 These concepts are also highly transferrable to other platforms, languages, and applications.
 Additionally, it will mold your understanding of app design, especially when networking constraints are involved.